-1 Gardening and yard maintenance activities within an existing landscaped area, such as mowed lawns, minor pruning of trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land;

-- 2 Emergency procedures to prevent, control or reduce flooding, erosion or other immediate threats to life or property do not require a development permit, including: - emergency flood or erosion protection works; - removal of hazardous trees (under the direction of the City Urban Forest Coordinator and Environmental Coordinator); - clearing of an obstruction from a bridge, culvert or drainage flow; and - repairs to bridges or safety fences.
+- 1 Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, minor pruning of trees and shrubs, planting vegetation, and minor soil disturbance that does not alter the general contours of the land if the landscaped area was pre-existing to the Riparian Areas Regulation (2005-MAR-31). - 2 Emergency procedures to prevent, control or reduce flooding, erosion or other immediate threats to life or property, including: - Emergency flood, erosion or forest fire control protection works; - Protection, repair or replacement of public utilities; - Clearing of an obstruction from a bridge, culvert or drainage flow; and - Repairs to bridges or safety fences.

-Emergency actions for flood protection and clearing of obstructions by anyone other than City staff must be reported to the Public Works Department and the City Environmental Coordinator immediately.
+Emergency actions for flood protection and clearing of obstructions by anyone other than the City of Nanaimo must be reported to the Public Works Department immediately.

-- 3 Trail construction.
-A development permit is not required for constructing a trail across a SPEA to access water if the following conditions are met: - Only one trail is built; - The trail is for personal, non-vehicular use only; - The trail is less than one metre in width; - No native trees will be removed; - The trail's surface will be pervious (allows water to filter through; for example, soil, gravel, mulch); - The overall slope of the trail is less than 10%; where portions are greater than 10%, the trail is designed to prevent erosion; and - Movement of soil, fill or aggregates occurs within a corridor less than two metres in width. - 4 Public Works and Services.
-A development permit is not required for construction, repair and maintenance of works by the City or its authorized agents and contractors, or by utilities with whom the City has signed a memorandum of understanding provided these agencies comply with the Guidelines for Municipal Works and Services Within Environmentally Sensitive Areas (ESAs). - 5 Subdivision.
-A development permit is not required for subdivision of lands containing a leave strip where: - Minimum lot areas are met exclusive of the WDPA / Riparian area, as required under the Zoning Bylaw; - No development activities (such as grading, clearing, trenching, installation of pipes, etc.) relating to the creation of lots or provision of services for those lots will occur in the Development Permit Area; and - All requirements made under the Subdivision Control Bylaw for identifying and marking watercourses, natural boundary, Top of Bank and other watercourse-related features are met.

-Restoration or enhancement of the riparian area, particularly where the riparian area may have already been impacted by previous development activities, may be a condition of subdivision approval.
+- 3 Hazardous tree cutting or modifications completed by a certified arborist and approved through a permit issued by the City of Nanaimo under its Management and Protection of Trees Bylaw No. 7126, when effort is made to first mitigate potential hazards and utilize the tree for wildlife habitat values. - 4 Trail construction.
+A development permit is not required for constructing a trail across a Riparian Leave Strip to access water if the following conditions are met: - Only one trail is built; - The trail is for personal, non-vehicular use only; - The trail is less than 1.5 metres in width;

+- No native trees will be removed; - The trail's surface will be pervious (allows water to filter through; for example, soil, gravel, mulch); - The overall slope of the trail is less than 10%; where portions are greater than 10%, the trail is designed to prevent erosion; and - Movement of soil, fill or aggregates occurs within a corridor less than two metres in width. - 5 Public Works and Services.
+For works in and about a stream, both the Federal Fisheries Act and the Provincial Water Act continue to apply.
+A development permit is not required for construction, repair and maintenance of works undertaken by the City or its authorized agents and contractors, or by utilities with which the City has signed a memorandum of understanding provided these agencies comply with the Guidelines for Municipal Works and Services Within Environmentally Sensitive Areas (ESAs). - 6 A development permit is not required for construction, repair and maintenance of works undertaken by the Department of Fisheries and Oceans and the Ministry of Forests, Lands and Natural Resource Operations for the enhancement and protection of fish habitat. - 7 Subdivision.
+A development permit is not required for subdivision of lands containing a leave strip where: - Minimum lot areas are met exclusive of the DPA1 Riparian Leave Strip, as required under the Zoning Bylaw; - No development activities (such as grading, clearing, trenching, installation of pipes, etc.) relating to the creation of lots or provision of services for those lots will occur in the Development Permit Area; and - All requirements made under the Subdivision Control Bylaw for identifying and marking watercourses, natural boundary, Top of Bank and other watercourse related features are met. - 8 Restoration or enhancement of the riparian area, particularly where the riparian area may have already been impacted by previous development activities, may be a condition of subdivision approval.